-There are lots of movies – many made in Bollywood, some abroad – that explore the lives of NRIs and Indians living overseas.
+There are lots of movies that explore the lives of NRIs and Indians living overseas.
+Most of them are made in Bollywood, others overseas.
 There are lots of films with ‘India Abroad and NRIs’ theme.
 However, not all the NRIs stories of overseas are well told, well played or worth the time.
 Some of the best movies that actually leave a lasting impression of the life abroad include:

 6. Dilwale Dulhaniya Le Jayenge:This is one of the most successful and ever-green movies of all times.
 A well told love story of first generation British Indians entangle with Indian traditions, arranged marriage and family integrity.
 DDLJ stars Shah Rukh Khan, Kajol, and Amrish Puri in the lead.
 The music numbers are equally popular, including ‘Mehndi Laga Ke Rakhna’.

 7. Mississippi Masaala: This romance comedy-drama is directed by Mira Nair and the story is based in Mississippi, USA.
 The film explores the human emotions of love, hate, racism and inter-racial romance between African-Americans and Indian-Americans in America.
 The lead roles come from Denzel Washington, Sharmila Tagore, and Roshan Seth.
 A beautiful movie for those who like serious drama with realistic settings abroad.

 8. Namaste London:This is a comedy, romance, good music and patriotism – all mixed together in a movie based out of London.
 A well-made film that provides all-round entertainment for all ages.
 The approach is similar to Purab Aur Pacchim, but in modern settings.
 Akshay Kumar’s acting carries the movie throughout and Katrina Kaif looks good – in mini skirts as well as in Punjabi suits.